Placing your Coins on a Shelf: -Hardness of the General Case

 By Lemma~\ref{lemma:partition} this implies that $X$, $Y$, and~$Z$ can be placed in a common gap in the pattern of Figure~\ref{figure:construction} without increasing the total span.
 Since there are~$m$ gaps, we can place all partition disks into the $m$~gaps.
 Finally, by Lemma~\ref{lemma:end}, we can place the two end disks inside the left end and the right end.

-\division{Small span implies a 3-partition.}
+\subparagraph{Small span implies a 3-partition.}

-We assume now that a placement of the disks~$\mathcal{D}$ with span~$2(m+1)$ exists.
+We assume now that a placement of the disks~$\mathcal{D}$ with span $2(m+1)$ exists.
 By Lemma~\ref{lemma:pattern}, the frame and filler disks must be placed in the pattern of Figure~\ref{figure:construction}.
 It remains to discuss the possible locations of the end disks and the partition disks.
-Similar to the proof of Lemma~\ref{lemma:pattern}, we need a number of observations about a placement of span~$2(m+1)$: \begin{enumerate}[label=(\alph*),leftmargin=2em] \item The left end and right end can contain at most one end disk or partition disk, and only between the two inner frame disks or between the outer frame disk and the small filler disk, see Table~\ref{table:DisksEnd} (in the appendix). \item A gap can contain at most three partition disks or end disks.
-If a gap contains three such disks, each has to appear between two inner frame disks, see Table~\ref{table:DisksGaps} (in the appendix). \item Since there are $3m+2$ end and partition disks, \ref{enum:leftright1} and~\ref{enum:gapatmost3} imply that each gap contains three of them, while the left end and right end each contain one. \item By \ref{enum:leftright1} and Lemma~\ref{lemma:end}, the left end and the right end can contain only disks of size at most~$s_3$.
+We need a number of observations about a placement of span~$2(m+1)$: \begin{enumerate}[label=(\alph*),leftmargin=2em] \item The left end and right end can contain at most one end disk or partition disk, and only between the two inner frame disks or between the outer frame disk and the small filler disk, see top of Table~\ref{table:Disks}.

+\item A gap can contain at most three partition disks or end disks.
+If a gap contains three such disks, each has to appear between two inner frame disks, see bottom of Table~\ref{table:Disks}. \item Since there are $3m+2$ end and partition disks, \ref{enum:leftright1} and~\ref{enum:gapatmost3} imply that each gap contains three such disks, while the left end and right end each contain one. \item By \ref{enum:leftright1} and Lemma~\ref{lemma:end}, the left end and the right end can contain only disks of size at most~$s_3$.
 We can assume that these are the two end disks (otherwise, swap them with an end disk). \item Consider a gap.
 It contains exactly three partition disks $X$, $Y$, and $Z$.
 By Lemma~\ref{lemma:partition}, we have $x + y + z \leq \nicefrac{17}{33}$.
 Let $a, b, c$ be the elements of~$\mathcal{A}$ corresponding to $X$, $Y$, and~$Z$.
 Then we have

 which implies $a + b + c \leq B$.
-It follows that we have partitioned the elements of~$\mathcal{A}$ into~$m$ groups~$A_{i}$ with $\sum_{a \in A_i}a \leq B$.
+It follows that we have partitioned the elements of~$\mathcal{A}$ into~$m$ groups~$A_{1}, A_2, \dots, A_m$ with $\sum_{a \in A_i}a \leq B$.
 Since $\sum_{a \in \mathcal{A}}a = mB$, we must have $\sum_{a \in A_i}a = B$ for each~$i$, so $(\mathcal{A}, B)$ is a Yes-instance of \threepartition. \end{enumerate} This concludes the proof of Theorem~\ref{theorem:nphard}, noting that by Lemma~\ref{lemma:minimal} all disks have size at least~$s_{4} > \nicefrac 16$.